TiagoMA90/digital-nomads/README.md

 - [Heroku](https://id.heroku.com/) - Cloud platform/Host the live project

 # Credits
-The following sources were resorted in the creation of this website:
+The following sources and references were resorted for the creation of this website:
 - [Code Institute](https://learn.codeinstitute.net/dashboard) was used as guidance platform for the development of this project (Django & Bootstrap).
 - [freeCodeCamp](https://www.youtube.com/@freecodecamp) was used as orientation platform for the development of this project (Django videos).
 - [Codemy](https://www.youtube.com/@Codemycom) video tutorials from this particular chanel were used as a reference on how establish(Django videos).